mysteryisfun/7thgear_Internship_Project/docs/phase2_video_processing.md

    - Consistent file naming convention (frame_00001.jpg, frame_00002.jpg, etc.)
    - Timestamp metadata preserved with each extracted frame

-4. **OCR-based Scene Detection**
+4. **PaddleOCR-based Scene Detection**
-   - Implemented using Tesseract OCR via pytesseract
+   - Implemented using PaddleOCR for text extraction
    - Text extraction and analysis for scene change detection
    - Text normalization to reduce false positives from OCR inconsistencies
    - Fallback to image-based methods when OCR is unavailable